 Improving Database Integration with ODBC

 Successful data integration with database sources depends on many things of which not the least is the performance of ODBC applications.
 There are several factors that affect ODBC performance.
 Improvements of those factors help to make ODBC applications faster—which, in its turn, helps to improve and avoid issues with data integration.

 - Network communication

-Reducing network communication may increases ODBC performance multiple times.
+Reducing network communication may increase ODBC performance multiple times.
 Arrays of parameters used instead of

 - Choosing the way the transactions are handled